lima1/sttkit/README.md

      --outprefix OUTDIR/${PIPELINE}/$SAMPLE/normalize/$SAMPLE
 ```

-This script will generate a few files with outprefix as filename prefix.
-Note that
+This script will generate a few files with `--outprefix` as filename prefix.
-hejpeg is ignored for Visium data.
+Note that `--hejpeg` is ignored for Visium data.

 ### st_cluster.R